hsnlab/escape/pox/ext/doc/source/orchest/ros_API.rst

 :any:`GetGlobalResInfoEvent` can request global resource info from lower layer.

 :any:`InstantiationFinishedEvent` can signal info about NFFG instantiation.

+:any:`ROSAgentRequestHandler` implements the REST-API functions for agent mode.

 :any:`ResourceOrchestrationAPI` represents the ROS layer and implement all related functionality.